flutter/website/src/development/platform-integration/platform-channels.md

 code generation:

-* The Flutter portion of the app sends messages to its *host*, the iOS or Android portion of the app, over a platform channel.
+* The Flutter portion of the app sends messages to its *host*, the non-Dart portion of the app, over a platform channel.

 * The *host* listens on the platform channel, and receives the message.
   It then calls into any number of platform-specific APIs&mdash;using